What is NEAR Protocol (NEAR)?

 NEAR’s goal: make crypto easy

-Above all, what makes NEAR attractive to most is its ease of use.
+Above all, NEAR’s goal is ease of use.
 The NEAR Collective (NEAR's community of contributors, committers, and more) packed the protocol with the latest and greatest advancements in Distributed Ledger Technology and cryptography while retaining usability.

-In addition, NEAR's web-based wallet, NEAR Wallet, makes it easy for anyone to send and receive crypto without having to go through the hassle of setting up a cryptocurrency wallet.
+In addition, NEAR's web-based wallet, NEAR Wallet, allows anyone to send and receive crypto without having to go through the hassle of setting up a cryptocurrency wallet.

 The catch is that you have to fund the wallet with NEAR before using it.
 This is to ensure only legitimate users, not bots, create wallets.